jurajsic/DQBFbenchmarks/README.md

 PATH=$PATH:$(pwd)/solvers
 ```

-To now run benchexec do
+To now run benchexec with a chosen tool do
 ```
 benchexec benchmark-definitions/benchmark-NAMEOFTOOL.xml
 ```
 where you replace NAMEOFTOOL with solver you want to run.
-You can also use `-t TASKNAME` to run only some benchmarks and `-r RUNDEFINITION` to run only some definitions.
-See BenchExec [documentation](https://github.com/sosy-lab/benchexec/blob/master/doc/INDEX.md) for more info.
+You can also use `-t TASKNAME` to run only some benchmarks and `-r RUNDEFINITION` to run only some definition for a given tool.
+See BenchExec [documentation](https://github.com/sosy-lab/benchexec/blob/master/doc/INDEX.md) and the definition files in `benchmark-definitions` for more info.